Installer Directory

 Every solar panel array in the UK is different and working out the exact energy produced is tricky.
 That said, here are some standard facts for an average, UK domestic solar panel system.

-Domestic solar systems range from 1 kilowatt (kW) to 5kW in power.
+Domestic solar systems typically range from 1 kW to around 6 kW in size.

 So, now we know how much energy a typical household uses per year let’s look at how much energy a typical 4kW solar PV / solar panel system generates.
 If we take a low-energy household, let’s say a single occupier one-bedroomed flat, then it looks like they’d get by with a 2kW solar array.
 Whereas a bigger, high-energy household, in say a four-bedroomed house would need a 5kW system at least to cover 50-70% plus of it's electrical demand.